mihaildono/padawan-project/youngling/introduction.md

 Create a `multiply` function that sums any two parameters that you pass to it.

-You can test your formula with the following code:
+You can test your function with the following code:

 ```
 console.log(multiply(1, 2))